KnowledgeCaptureAndDiscovery/somef/README.md

   Output: [required_any]
     -o, --output PATH             Path to the output file.
 If supplied, the output will be in JSON
     -c, --codemeta_out PATH       Path to an output codemeta file -g, --graph_out PATH          Path to the output Knowledge Graph export file.
 If supplied, the output will be a Knowledge Graph, in the format given in the --format option chosen (turtle, json-ld)
+    -gc, --google_codemeta_out PATH Path to a Google-compliant Codemeta JSON-LD file.
+This output transforms the standard
+                                    Codemeta to follow Google’s expected JSON-LD
+                                    structure.

   -f, --graph_format [turtle|json-ld]
                                   If the --graph_out option is given, this is the format that the graph will be stored in